tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter3.md

 In walked 3 young adults, heading straight for blond-haired clerk he passed earlier.
 They couldn't see him so he quietly watched what was going on.

 "Hey {{extra.daimon.hero_bestfriend_angel_fn}}, I just heard you didn't finish cleaning up the ranch houses yesterday, like father asked you to.
 You remember, the rental units that give the clan financial stability.
 He's none to happy at the moment.
 I told him I'd make sure you got it done immediately."
 The young bully jeered at the blond clerk.
-The other two young adults next to him, sniggered, and appeared to be related, possibly twins, and were now laughing along with the young bully.
+The other two young adults next to him, initially sniggered, but were now openly laughing along with the young bully.

 "{{extra.daimon.hero_bestfriend_angel_brother}}, I wasn't told about them until the end of the day.
 There was no way I could finish cleaning them.
 I was goi-"

 Before she could finish her sentence though, the bully backhanded her across the face.
 Hard.
 Calculating his reaction, {{extra.daimon.ai_nickname}} interjected.

 !!! info "{{extra.daimon.hero_nickname}}, they are all Daimons.
 All from the same clan according to their DNA.
 Hmm, the alpha is considerably more powerful than the girl.
 He's about your strength currently but his power well is significantly smaller than ours.
 Much, Much smaller.
-You could probably take all of them if you utilize your healing, along with physical and psychic enhancements.
-But speed would be key here."
+And he's only on the physical enhancement path.
+In fact, you could probably take all of them if you activate your Healing, Physical and Elemental Enhancements together.
+But speed would be key here.
+It wouldn't last very long."

+`OK, activate Muscle hardening for now, just in case.
+Lets prep Strength, Speed, Perception, and Skin hardening on the body enhancement side.
+Go metal knuckle formations on the elemental enhancement side.
+On my command. `

+!!! info "Nanites prepped and ready.
+Enhancement programs standing by to activate."

+"Hey asshole, you like hitting girls.
+Maybe I should make you my bitch," {{extra.daimon.hero_nickname}} exclaimed as he stalked down the aisle towards the group, eyes focused on the one the clerk named {{extra.daimon.hero_bestfriend_angel_brother}}.

+"Do you have any idea of who I am?
+This is my store, you can get the hell out of here, Loser,"  {{extra.daimon.hero_bestfriend_angel_brother}} replied, dismissing {{extra.daimon.hero_nickname}} as he approached.

+"Asher, get rid of my light work," {{extra.daimon.hero_bestfriend_angel_brother}} turned to face back to {{extra.daimon.hero_bestfriend_angel_fn}}, waving his hand to dismiss the whole situation.

+Asher grabbed {{extra.daimon.hero}} by the arm, and moved to steer him to the door.

+`{{extra.daimon.ai_nickname}}?
+Activate.`

+Power flooded {{extra.daimon.hero_nickname}}'s body.
+It felt like an electric current going to his body, as his muscles grew more dense and powerful.
+Time appeared to slow down a little bit as his speed and perception increased dramatically.
+His skin thickened and became more dense, like leather.
+He could see {{extra.daimon.hero_bestfriend_angel_fn}}'s eyes start to widen in his time-accelerated state, recognition settling in for her.

+{{extra.daimon.hero_nickname}} planted a palm strike to the center of Asher's chest and watched him fly back into the wall.
+Sachi, wide eyed and jaw hanging open, just stared at him, then at her brother in shock.
+Until Asher groaned from the floor, not getting up right away.
+She looked back at {{extra.daimon.hero_nickname}} and took a swing.

+Grabbing her wrist and using her momentum, {{extra.daimon.hero_nickname}} turned her into a full hip throw and tossed Sachi right back at her brother.
+The twins crashed together in a heap as Asher tried to get up, and now both of them were back on the floor, swaying and trying to clear their heads.
+Both now out of the action.

+{{extra.daimon.hero_bestfriend_angel_brother}} was frozen, unmoving with the biggest eyes {{extra.daimon.hero}} had ever seen.
+He watched unbelieving, as the event played out in front of him.
+Both of his gang were taken out by an outsider.  {{extra.daimon.hero_nickname}} turned to {{extra.daimon.hero_bestfriend_angel_brother}} and said, "You ARE... going to be... my little bitch."

+As if breaking the spell over him, rage came over on {{extra.daimon.hero_bestfriend_angel_brother}}'s face, and he took a wild haymaker swing at {{extra.daimon.hero_nickname}}.  {{extra.daimon.hero_nickname}} blocks and, while {{extra.daimon.hero_bestfriend_angel_brother}}'s arm is hyper extended, he snapped the elbow easily.  {{extra.daimon.hero_bestfriend_angel_brother}} screamed in pain, and tried to take another swing with the other arm.
+Again, {{extra.daimon.hero_nickname}} blocked and then snapped that elbow too.
+Fear and Pain overwhelmed him, and as {{extra.daimon.hero_bestfriend_angel_brother}}'s screams rose in both octave and volume, {{extra.daimon.hero_nickname}} finally gut punched him, then kneed him to the face to silence him.

+{{extra.daimon.hero_nickname}} looked down on his fallen foe.  {{extra.daimon.hero_nickname}} realized some psychic energy was flowing from his fallen opponents to him now that the combat was over.
+He'd have to talk to {{extra.daimon.ai_nickname}} and figure out what that was about later on.

+{{extra.daimon.hero_nickname}} turned to {{extra.daimon.hero_bestfriend_angel_fn}} and softly asked, "You ok?"

+Staring at {{extra.daimon.hero_nickname}} wide eyed, she finally shrieked, "YOU ATTACKED MY BROTHER!!"

+"If that's your family, your family sucks."

+That statement seemed to deflate her, and she sank down in her chair.
+A sense of finality and despair seemed to engulf her.
+After a few seconds, she whispered, "They are going to take it out on me when you leave."

+{{extra.daimon.hero_nickname}} reached out and touched where {{extra.daimon.hero_bestfriend_angel_brother}} back handed her.
+Pushing healing energy into her face, {{extra.daimon.hero_nickname}} replied, "You are not alone.
+If you need friend, I'm staying at the old 'Higant' house on the lake."
+Then softly added, "And I don't have any friends like us."

+Awe and wonder dominated {{extra.daimon.hero_bestfriend_angel_fn}}'s face.
+She couldn't believe what just happened, with someone standing up to her brother.
+Even more shocking, he was a healer.
+There hadn't been a healer since she could remember.
+It had to have been generations.

+She didn't know what her clan would do.
+Would they seek to revenge for {{extra.daimon.hero_bestfriend_angel_brother}}'s humiliation?
+Or would they seek to aid him, and tie him to the clan as a healer?

+Hell, she didn't know what she wanted either.

+But Maybe.
+Hopefully.
+She made a friend.

+She didn't have any friends either.

 * * *